ronheywood/PiTrac/Documentation/Raspberry Pi Setup and Configuration.md

         4. sudo systemctl status tomee.service
         5. Try the following to see how things are starting and to fix any problems:
            1. sudo tail \-f /opt/tomee/logs/catalina.out
-        6. Next login from a web console:   http://\<Pi-with-Tomee\>:8080/manager/html
+    15. Ensure you can log into the Tomee manager GUI
-           1. user-name/pwd is by default tomcat/tomcat
+        1.
-24. Install other Launch Monitor dependencies
+25. Install other Launch Monitor dependencies
     1. Formatting library because the currently-packaged gcc12.2 in Debian unix doesn’t have the c++20 format capability yet
        1. **`sudo apt`** `-y install libfmt-dev`
-25. **Build Launch Monitor\!**
+26. **Build Launch Monitor\!**
     1. Prerequisites:
        1. Setup the PITRAC\_ROOT environment variable to point to the “LM” directory of the PiTrac build.
 That is one directory “up” from the directory that has the meson.build file in it.
           1. E.g., include in your .zshrc or .bashrc or whatever shell you use: